NayanDZ/DLLHijacking/README.md

 > **Step-6: Reverse shell handler created, now paste malicious DLL(created through Step-4) in to the application directory and launch application **

+As you can see application is trying to loan the malicious DLL without checking it and we got system reverse shell.